 In this world of rapidly increasing human population, new directions in food development will become a necessity in our near future.
-The majority of this population have survived off simple indigenous diets that were predominantly vegetable and corn or rice based for thousands of years.
+The majority of this population has survived off simple indigenous diets that were predominantly vegetable and corn or rice-based for thousands of years.
 The 21st century provides different circumstances in that globalism has meant cross-cultural exchanges in goods and services.

 Reduce Food and Resources Wastage

 With this expanding human population, we cannot afford to waste valuable natural resources and farmland to grow crops to feed animals that feed us.
 It is an inefficient food chain, a wasteful diet paradigm.

 Beef cattle alone consume 5 times as much grain as could be fed to human beings with more than 75% of all farmland dedicated to growing crops to feed the beasts that feed us.
 It is a cycle of waste, ugliness, brutality, gore, and disgust.
 To find out more about this serious problem, click on the links below.

 We as individuals must take the necessary steps to change this destructive paradigm.
 Most of the good health you can expect to experience within your lifetime is under your own control.